RobinBretin/Co-existing-With-A-Drone/README.md

 # Co-existing-With-A-Drone
 This GitHub repository serves as an open-access data archive for my research study "Co-existing With Drones: A Virtual Exploration of Proxemic Behaviours and Users’ Insights on Social Drones".

+The IPQ, RoSAS and Demograhics folders each contains a .txt file which contains the Igroup Presence Questionnaire, Robot Social Attribute Scale and Demographic results associated to participants' unique id.

 The Proxemic folder contains a .txt file for each participant which stores the following data:
 - Participant's id,
 - Height condition,